 A network of protected bike lanes and other low-stress, on-street Infrastructure: We know that our streets get safer when we organize with our neighbors and demand better places to bike.
 Our District-wide campaign takes a ward by ward, street by street approach to building support for building the low stress network across DC.
 Get involved in a campaign at waba.org/network

-A transportation network that’s safe for everyone: WABA convenes the annual Washington Region Vision Zero Summit, which brings together elected officials, decision-makers, advocates, thought leaders, and the private sector to share best practices, insights and innovations to build a safer, more equitable transportation network.
+A transportation network that’s safe for everyone: WABA works in coalition with organizations across the region to advance transportation equity.
+We also convene the annual Washington Region Vision Zero Summit, which brings together elected officials, decision-makers, advocates, thought leaders, and the private sector to share best practices, insights and innovations to build a safer, more equitable transportation network.

 Learn more, submit a speaker/keynote proposal, register, and view past Summit event recaps at waba.org/vzsummit.
 Contact our Vision Zero Manager, Hannah Neagle with questions or to get involved as a Planning Committee Member!

 Supporting victims and elevating voices: WABA’s Crash Reporting Tool connects crash victims with legal support and other resources.
 We also support regional chapters of Families for Safe Streets, a national organization founded in 2014 by the families of loved ones who were killed or injured in crashes in New York City.
 Families for Safe Streets confronts the epidemic of traffic violence by advocating for life-saving changes and providing support to those who have been changed by crashes.
 Regional chapters include DC Families for Safe Streets, NOVA Families for Safe Streets (Alexandria, Arlington, Fairfax), and Montgomery Families for Safe Streets (website coming soon!).